 Once you’ve found a song, you can drag and drop it to any of the decks just like it were part of your normal music library.
 It does take a few seconds longer for the waveform to be drawn and for the deck to be populated depending on your connection, but when it loads the track can be played as normal (even if the WiFi conks out).

-Speaking of WiFi, Beatport Link has the Offline Locker feature: this lets you store songs in your DJ app (50 for the Pro plan, 100 for the Pro+ plan).
+Speaking of WiFi, Beatport has the Offline Locker feature: this lets you store songs in your DJ app (up to 1000 for the Professional plan).
 That means you can play these songs even without an internet connection present.
-The way it works is you log in to Beatport Link in Rekordbox DJ, and when you see a song you want to store, you click on the “Download” button.
+The way it works is you log in to Beatport in Rekordbox DJ, and when you see a song you want to store, you click on the “Download” button.
 The song downloads in seconds and is stored inside of your DJ app, ready to be played whenever.
-Songs are also automatically downloaded when you drag and drop a song from Beatport Link onto your decks.
+Songs are also automatically downloaded when you drag and drop a song from Beatport onto your decks.

 In our tests it worked as advertised: I prepared a playlist of funk / disco tunes which I then downloaded and stored in the Offline Locker.
 After, I simply closed my laptop lid, headed to the gig, opened my laptop, plugged in my controller, and started spinning with a mix of tracks from the Offline Locker and my own DJ collection.
 It was awesome.

-I’m a proponent of both DJ music streaming and collecting music, and Beatport Link felt like the best implementation of streaming in DJ software so far.
+I’m a proponent of both DJ music streaming and collecting music, and Beatport’s service felt like the best implementation of streaming in DJ software so far.
 It felt like the future of digital DJing was right in front of me – it’s quite convincing, even at this beta stage.

 This is likely a licensing issue more than a technology one, and if Beatport is gunning for mainstream adoption by gigging DJs, this is something that needs to be addressed at some point.